moonlight-stream/Internet-Hosting-Tool/README.md

-# Moonlight Internet Streaming Helper
+# Moonlight Internet Hosting Tool
 * Enable Moonlight streaming from your PC over the Internet with no configuration required
 * Troubleshoot streaming issues with the included testing tool